-Businesses have long recognized the benefits of paper reduction, including environmental benefits and significant cost savings.
-But even the most conscientious company probably has quite a few pages landing on the office printer every day.
+I’ve talked to dozens of founders over the years looking to go digital.
+Companies now more fully recognize the benefits of paper reduction, including environmental benefits and significant cost savings.
+But even the most conscientious company has quite a few pages landing on the office printer every day.
 It can seem like an unavoidable part of getting work done.

 1. Shrink file cabinets.